The following is specifically for pre-medicine and pre-dentistry, much of it also pertains to other health professions.

 What you can do your first two years at George Fox.

-- You should select a major that will challenge you not only to fulfill the basic science requirements but also aid your learning the subjects necessary for medical school.
+- You should select a major that will challenge you and not only to fulfill the basic science requirements, but also aid your learning of the subjects necessary for medical school.
 It is important to choose electives that will demonstrate your knowledge and dedication to learning and that will be reflected in excellent performance and enhance your liberal arts background.
 Even though there is no required major for medical schools, the majority of pre-med and pre-dental students major in biology or chemistry.
-Select your major in what you enjoy and what you will do well in academically.
+Select your major in what you enjoy and will do well academically.

-- Get to know your faculty and speak with students who are applying to health profession schools so that you learn from their experiences.
+- Get to know your faculty and speak with students who are applying to health profession schools and learn from their experiences.

 - Become involved in extracurricular activities of interest to you that will demonstrate your service to the community.
 We also suggest performing research as well as shadowing as early and as often as possible.

 - Work as a teaching assistant for the Department of Biology and Chemistry.

 - Learn as much as you can about medicine, ethics, etc., from physicians, local hospitals, and other health professionals.
 Shadowing a physician, dentist, etc., can be very helpful in determining whether you would really like to have a career in that profession.
 A significant number of these hours are expected by admissions committees to demonstrate that you clearly understand the expectations of the profession.